 If there’s any area of the world built for cutting-edge fashion and concept designs, it’s Tokyo.
 The new store unveiled Ikea’s first foray into the fashion industry with its first-ever dedicated apparel line.
 Ikea also owns the MEGA Family Shopping Center in Russia.
 A behemoth of a mall line that covers 1.735 million square meters of land, and sees over 250 million visitors each year at the 14 different MEGA malls in the country.
 Most of the stores inside are owned by international retailers; with a typical split of 70/30 in terms of international and domestic retail brands.

-IKEA Stock of It’s Housing and Investing
+Housing and Investing

 Housing: Yes!
 Ikea actually designs and builds modular housing under its BoKlok brand of tiny houses.
 The venture has now come to North America where housing is at a premium in major metropolitan areas like California and New York.
 If you’ve been to an Ikea store and seen any of their showrooms, you know these tiny homes are stylish and well furnished.
 And for being about 200 square feet in size, they’ll run you about $50,000 USD.